Jeep Patriot Performance

 - "It's the Patriot's highway personality that has been the obstacle that has kept this Dodge Caliber-based crossover from getting much respect.
 The combination of a small four-cylinder engine and a CVT makes for great fuel economy but relatively unimpressive performance - an issue that plagues many compact crossovers, not just the Patriot." -- Edmunds (2012)

 Acceleration and Power

-The 2014 Jeep Patriot comes with a 2.0-liter four-cylinder engine that puts out 158 horsepower.
-A 2.4-liter four-cylinder engine that produces 172 horsepower is standard on the Limited model and optional on all other trims.
-A five-speed manual transmission comes standard, while a six-speed automatic transmission is optional.
+The base 2015 Jeep Patriot has a 2.0-liter four-cylinder engine that produces 158 horsepower, which is mated to a five-speed manual transmission.
+A 2.4-liter four-cylinder engine that produces 172 horsepower and a six-speed automatic transmission are optional.
 Four-wheel drive models can be equipped with a continuously variable transmission (CVT).
-The base Jeep Patriot gets up to 23/30 mpg city/highway, which is comparable with the fuel economy of compact SUVs like the Honda CR-V and Ford Escape.
+The EPA estimates that the base Jeep Patriot gets up to 23/30 mpg city/highway, which is about average for the class.
+Models equipped with an available six-speed automatic earn 21/28 mpg city/highway.

 Handling and Braking

 Critics find the 2015 Patriot’s handling disappointing, stating that it feels imbalanced when cornering.
 Some reviewers also would like more communicative steering, while others comment that the ride is uneasy over bumpy roads.

 - "Ride quality is similarly unimpressive, as the Patriot's suspension struggles with broken pavement, making for a jittery drive over urban streets.
 Handling is adequate under normal circumstances, aided by the Patriot's compact footprint, but you'll notice plenty of excessive body roll if you enter a corner with any kind of speed." -- Edmunds